Utah Consolidated vs. Utah Apex

 Utah Apex and Utah Consolidated both shut down those areas of their mines that were subject to the suits and counter-suits.
 The shut downs continued until the U. S. Supreme Court found in favor of Utah Apex in March 1922.

-The district court and the appeals court found in favor of Utah Apex.
+The district court found in favor of Utah Apex.
+On appeal, the appeals court found in favor of Utah Apex.
+The U. S. Supreme Court refused to hear the case.
 The result was an agreement in 1922 that Utah Consolidated would pay Utah Apex for the value of the ore already extracted.

 Timeline